Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

         :width: 60%
         :align: center

-We denote the process from RNG to generate matrix data :math:`B` and exercise price for each timestep :math:`t` as a Monte-Carlo-Model (MCM) in American Option Calibration Process.
+Denote the process from RNG to generate matrix data :math:`B` and exercise price for each timestep :math:`t` as a Monte-Carlo-Model (MCM) in American Option Calibration Process.
 Each MCM process 1024 data.
 With a template parameter UN_PATH, more pieces of MCM can be instanced when hardware resources available.

 To connect multiple MCM data, two merger blocks are created: one for merge price data, one for merge matrix :math:`B`.
 Meanwhile, to guarantee all calibration path data can be executed in a loop when there is not enough MCM available, a soft-layer Merger that accumulates all elements of :math:`B` data is employed.
 Since these intermediate data need to be accumulated multiple times, a BRAM is used to save and load them.

-3. Once we get the matrix :math:`B`, the singular matrix :math:`\Sigma` of :math:`B` could be obtained by SVD (Singular Value Decomposition).
+3. Once you get the matrix :math:`B`, the singular matrix :math:`\Sigma` of :math:`B` could be obtained by SVD (Singular Value Decomposition).

 .. math::
         B = U \Sigma V.